Death of Dale Earnhardt: Cause of death controversy

 Philip Villanueva, a University of Miami neurosurgeon who had previously analyzed the crash for the Sentinel before the autopsy records were available, said he had reached the same conclusion but had wanted to examine the autopsy photos to be certain.
 Dr. Steve Olvey, who had been the medical director of CART for 22 years (and who presided over the 1999 Marlboro 500 where Greg Moore was killed), and Wayne State University crash expert John Melvin also agreed with Myers' report.
 Bill Simpson said that the report was "The best news I've heard in seven weeks.
 I've been living in daily hell."

 On the same day as Myers' report was made public, NASCAR announced its own investigation, after having remained silent for six weeks since the crash.
 The official NASCAR report, which had cost over a million dollars and was published on August 21, 2001, concluded that Earnhardt's death was the result of a combination of factors, which included the last-second collision with Schrader's car, the speed and angle of impact, and the separation of the seat belt as being contributing factors.
 It was also noted that investigators could not determine whether a head and neck support (HANS) device would have saved Earnhardt's life, and that airline-style black boxes would be mandated for all vehicles in order to better understand the forces at work in a crash such as Earnhardt's.

-In July 2001, Bill Simpson left Simpson Performance Products, citing the stress as "too much".
 The Simpson company attorneys asked NASCAR to unequivocally assert the following in regards to the broken lap belt found in Earnhardt's car: